dehydratedpotato/SudoEvade/README.md

 1. Download the proper .zip for your operating system from the [latest release](https://github.com/BitesPotatoBacks/SudoEvade/releases).
 2. Unzip the .zip and run the `install.sh` script in your terminal, like so: `sudo sh PATH/TO/SCRIPT/install.sh -i`.
 3. Once the installation is complete, you may execute a command with root priveleges using `sudoev YOUR_CMD_HERE`.

+If `sudoev` fails with an error such as `/bin/sh: INSERT_PATH_HERE: Permission denied` and/or `override rwxr-xr-x root/wheel for INSERT_PATH_HERE`, then: close your terminal, launch a new one, and call `sudoev` from there.
 ___

 If the install script fails and reports `Daemon did not start`, run `sudo sh PATH/TO/SCRIPT/install.sh -u` and then reinstall.
 If this fails, you may attempt to start the Daemon manually by performing the following: